 Italian basil mayonnaise is a really simple and delicious way to enjoy mayonnaise on your favorite sandwiches.
-This mayonnaise recipe starts with regular store bought mayonnaise and then adds bright vibrant flavors to make this traditional condiment taste out of this world delicious.
+This basil mayo also makes and incredible dip.

-This is basically a quick aioli or a garlic mayonnaise that tastes great and can be made in minutes!
+This easy basil mayo not only tastes great but it can be made in minutes!
 If you are not into making your own aioli or homemade mayonnaise, then this garlic mayonnaise is for you.

 - Mayonnaise (regular or low fat)